jeremynoesen/BoneBot/README.md

 To start the bot, you can run in terminal, or create a script to run `java -jar /path/to/BoneBot.jar <bot token>`.
 This will start the bot and generate needed files.
 If using a script to start the bot automatically along with a launch daemon, set the service to start back up on a successful exit.
 This will allow `bbrestart` to function properly.
 Restarting the bot is necessary after modifying any of the text files.

 ## Script
 This is a script that can be used to install and run the bot.
-Replace `botdir` with the directory you placed the bot in, and `token` with your Discord bot token.
-Use this instead of the previously mentioned steps for installing and running for an automatically updating bot and/or quick install.
+Replace `botdir` with the directory you placed the bot in.
+Use this instead of the previously mentioned steps for installing and running for an automatically updating bot and/or quick installation.
 You will need to restart the bot after updating text files.
 ```
 cd botdir
 git clone https://github.com/Jeremaster101/BoneBot.git